bsiever/microbit-pxt-timeanddate/README.md

 [stopwatch](#stopwatch-behavior)-like capabilities.

 It's importantant to be aware that:
+- This extension uses a counter with differing accuracy on the v1 and v2 micro:bits:
+  - The v1 stability is about 10 parts per million, which is approximately 0.864 seconds per day and
-- This extension uses a counter that may only be accurate to about 10 parts per million, which is approximately 0.864 seconds per day.
-The accuracy may change based on the environment (heat/cold) and from micro:bit to micro:bit.
-If accuracy is important, you can use the stopwatch experiment described [below](#measuring-accuracy-and-calibrating) to estimate the accuracy of your micro:bit where you plan to use it.
+  - The v2 stability is 50 parts per million, which is about 4.32 seconds per day.
+- The accuracy may change based on the environment (heat/cold) and from micro:bit to micro:bit.
+- If accuracy is important, you can use the stopwatch experiment described [below](#measuring-accuracy-and-calibrating) to estimate the accuracy of your micro:bit where you plan to use it.
 - The time needs to be set each time the micro:bit is reprogrammed or restarts.

 ## Setting the Time #setting-the-time